RichardWardle/Sensu-plugins/README.md

 ### check_account_locked_missing.ps1
 Checks that specified windows accounts exsist, error that they are missing if not.
 It will also ensure they are not locked out.
 I use this for monitoring specific service accounts or core accounts people use such as CEO's or EA's so we can adress them

+### check-windows-fsmo-holders.ps1
+Checks FSMO roles of AD on the domain specified against what you provide to it.
+You can then monitor if your FSMO roles move from one system to another.
+This does not check if they are up or down only what active directory is reporting as the current owners of those roles

 ### check_external_ip.sh
 This is the same as check-windows-external-ip.ps1 but for a linux end node written in bash